Battle of Stono Ferry

 The Battle of Stono Ferry was an American Revolutionary War battle, fought on June 20, 1779, near Charleston, South Carolina.
-The rear guard from a British expedition retreating from an aborted attempt to take Charleston held off an assault by poorly trained militia forces under American General Benjamin Lincoln.
+The rear guard from a British expedition retreating from an aborted attempt to take Charleston held off an assault by militia forces under American General Benjamin Lincoln.

 Background

-The opening move in Britain's "southern strategy" to regain control of its rebellious colonies was Admiral Peter Parker and General Henry Clinton's ignominious defeat in June 1776 to a vastly smaller militia force at a partially-constructed palmetto palisade on Sullivan's Island off Charlestown (now Charleston), South Carolina, the Royal Navy's first repulse in a century.
+The first action in Britain's campaign to regain control of the revolted southern colonies was Admiral Peter Parker and General Henry Clinton's attempt to capture Charles Town (now Charleston), South Carolina in June 1776.
+The unplanned attack was stymied by failure to capture a fort on Sullivan's Island.

 In December 1778, however, Savannah was captured and Charleston again exposed to danger.
 At the time, it was the site of the Continental Army's southern command under General Benjamin Lincoln.
 The British garrison at Savannah was about the same size as his own.
 Throughout the early months of 1779, Lincoln was reinforced by local militia as well as militia from North Carolina and Georgia.
 From a base at Purrysburg, South Carolina, Lincoln directed these forces to monitor key points on the Savannah River between the coast and Augusta, Georgia, which fell into British hands in late January.
 This buildup of forces prompted the British to withdraw their force from Augusta back to Ebenezer, Georgia, across the river from Purrysburg.
 During these maneuvers a Loyalist force was defeated in the Battle of Kettle Creek, and a North Carolina militia force was defeated in the Battle of Brier Creek.

 By mid-April Lincoln felt strong enough to move in force with the goal of tightening the cordon around Savannah, cutting the British off from local resources.
 He marched from Purrysburg on April 23 toward Augusta.
 Lincoln was apparently unaware that the British supply situation was somewhat desperate, in part because American privateer activity had been successful in capturing British supply ships destined for Savannah and diverting them.
 His movement toward Augusta left the rich lands of coastal South Carolina protected by a minimal militia force.
 When British General Augustine Prevost learned of this movement, he decided to counterthrust against the militia forces at Purrysburg, marching 2,500 men out on April 29.
 The militia, about 1,000 men under the command of General William Moultrie, fell back toward Charleston rather than engaging Prevost, and Moultrie sent messengers to Lincoln warning him of the British movement.
 As Moultrie retreated, local men deserted his force in order to protect their homes and plantations.
 Prevost decided to pursue Moultrie, and chased him to the gates of Charleston.